aymud/memory-mania/README.md

 ├──── tsconfig.json         - TypeScript configuration for compiler and linting options ├──── package.json          - Configuration file for npm packages and project settings ├── server/
-├──── server.js             - Server-side JavaScript file that serves as the backend for the application ├──── package.json          - Configuration file for npm packages and project settings └── README.md
+├──── server.js             - Serves as the backend for the application ├──── package.json          - Configuration file for npm packages and project settings └── README.md
 ```